Sankardev: Shiromaniship refusal

-On his return from his pilgrimage (c1493), Sankardev refused to take back the Shiromaniship, though on the insistence of his elders, he took responsibility of a hundred families (gomastha) but he soon handed over the responsibility to his son-in-law Hari.
+On his return from his pilgrimage (c1493), Sankardev refused to take back the Shiromaniship, though on the insistence of his elders, he took responsibility of a hundred families (gomastha), but he soon handed over the responsibility to his son-in-law Hari.
 On his grandmother's insistence, he married Kalindi at the age of 54.
 Finally, he moved back to Bordowa and constructed a temple (devagriha) in c1498, possibly a thatched house, built on the original site of his father's house where he could meet with people, discuss religious matters and hold prayers, and preach.
 He wrote Bhakti pradipa and Rukmini harana.
 Soon after, he received a copy of the Bhagavata Purana from Jagadisa Mishra of Mithila, with Sridhara Swami's monistic commentary "Bhavartha-dipika".
-Mishra recited and explained the entire Bhagavata in the presence of Sankardev and this event is considered momentous in the development of Ekasarana.
-Datyari, an early biographer of Sankardev writes: Sankardev listened with rapt attention to the exposition by Jagadish Mishra and realised that the Bhagavata was a scripture without parallel, a scripture that determined Krishna as the only God, naam as the real dharma, and aikantika-sarana and sat-sanga as the indispensable elements of the faith."
+Mishra recited and explained the entire Bhagavata in the presence of Sankarde, and this event is considered critical in the development of Ekasarana.
+Datyari, an early biographer of Sankardev, writes: Sankardev listened with rapt attention to the exposition by Jagadish Mishra and realised that the Bhagavata was a scripture without parallel, a scripture that determined Krishna as the only God, naam as the real dharma, and aikantika-sarana and sat-sanga as the indispensable elements of the faith."
 He also began composing the Kirtana ghosha.

 Cihna-yatra

 After his exposure to the detailed Bhagavata Purana and Sridhara Swami's commentary Bhavartha-dipika, Sankardev produced a dance-drama called Cihna yatra, for which he painted the Sapta vaikuntha (seven heavens), guided the making of musical instruments and played the instruments himself.
 According to other biographers, Sankardev produced Maha-nata in the presence of Jagdish Mishra in the temple he had constructed at Alipukhuri.

 According to Neog, this was the point when Sankardev decided to preach a new religion.
-Some of the first to be initiated into this religion was the wife of Jayanta-dalai, a leper named Hariram (later Tulasiram), Ramaram his associate and Mahendra Kandali, his tol teacher.
-The 13 years at Alipukhuri was the period during which he reflected deeply on Vaishnavism and on the form that would best suit the spiritual and ethical needs of the people.
-Ananta Kandali, a profound scholar of Sanskrit, became his disciple during this time; he translated the later part of Canto X of the Bhagavata Purana after consulting Sankardev.
+Some of the first to be initiated into this religion were the wife of Jayanta-dalai, a leper named Hariram (later Tulasiram), Ra,maram, his associate and Mahendra Kandali, his tol teacher.
+The 13 years at Alipukhuri were the period during which he reflected on Vaishnavism and on the form that would suit the spiritual and ethical needs of the people.
+Ananta Kandali, a profound scholar of Sanskrit, became his disciple during this time; he translated the latter part of Canto X of the Bhagavata Purana after consulting Sankardev.

-From Alipukhuri Sankardev moved back to Bordowa in 1509 and built a thaan.
-Some authors claim that this than had all the major features of a sattra (central kirtanghar, cari-hati etc.), whereas many others assert that these features did not exist during Sankardev's time.
+From Alipukhu, Ri Sankardev moved back to Bordowa in 1509 and built a thaan.
+Some authors claim that this than had all the major features of a sattra (central kirtanghar, cari-hat, i etc.), whereas many others assert that these features did not exist during Sankardev's time.
 This than was abandoned and more than a hundred years later in the middle of the 17th-century, Sankardev's granddaughter-in-law, Kanaklata, established it again.